aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/zoombehavior/_index.md

 title: PdfSaveOptions.ZoomBehavior
 linktitle: ZoomBehavior
 second_title: Aspose.Words for .NET API Reference
-description: PdfSaveOptions property.
+description: PdfSaveOptions ZoomBehavior property.
 Gets or sets a value determining what type of zoom should be applied when a document is opened with a PDF viewer in C#.
 type: docs
 weight: 320
 url: /net/aspose.words.saving/pdfsaveoptions/zoombehavior/